-Tip: When using NordVPN on a router, connect to the nearest server with the lightest load.
+Tip: When using NordVPN on a router, connect to the nearest suitable server with the lightest load.

 Overall, not having a router app is not really a dealbreaker since there are still many ways to use NordVPN on a router.
 If you go with the Vilfo router, all NordVPN config files are built into the router by default.
 And as always, NordVPN support can help you get everything set up correctly.

-I’ve been testing NordVPN for about six years now, as both a personal user and also for VPN reviews.
-This NordVPN review is one of the best I’ve published, simply because of the good test results.
+I’ve been testing NordVPN for about seven years now, as both a personal user and also for VPN reviews.
+Once again, our test results show that NordVPN continues to improve their service.
 With this level of performance, NordVPN is a premium VPN at a very reasonable price.

-NordVPN has made major improvements over the past six months in many areas and continues to get better.
+NordVPN has made major improvements over the past year in many areas and continues to get better.
 Here’s what stands out to me with the latest review: